jewest27/usergrid-util-python/usergrid_tools/migration/README.md

 * Install the Usergrid Python SDK: https://github.com/jwest-apigee/usergrid-python

-With Pip: `pip install usergrid`
+With Pip (requires python-pip to be installed): `pip install usergrid`

 * Install Usergrid Tools

-With Pip: `pip install usergrid-tools`
+With Pip (requires python-pip to be installed): `pip install usergrid-tools`

 ## Overview